As the 1950’s emerged from

 wrote less English than they spoke.

 of Christmas hams, tinned lychees

 in syrup, crystalised ginger in

 hanging of rooster and hen, and

-bags of vegetables at each visit.
+bags of vegetables each visits.